kallaway/100-days-of-code/r2-log.md

 Touched on the [exploding gradient problem](https://arxiv.org/pdf/1712.05577.pdf) this very in-depth paper looks to cover it.

 Also looking at this paper and seeing the mention of the [SELU](https://pytorch.org/docs/stable/generated/torch.nn.SELU.html) activation function lead me to a Pytorch documentation page which links a paper of [Self-Normalizing Neural networks](https://arxiv.org/abs/1706.02515).

+ ### R1D8 (22/11/21)
+The exploding/vanishing gradient problem occurs when the error is backpropagated through the NN and increases exponentially from layer to layer.
+The gradient wrt early network parameters (early layers) gets exponentially larger from layer to layer, making it hard to train.
+There is also the same case with exponentially decreases.
+A couple ways to tackle this are: [Glorot initialisation](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf), Batch normalization and architectures ( like ResNet and DenseNet).

+Learning rates can have different policies.
+In general it makes sense to decrease LR once accuracy has plateaued and decrease LR by a factor of 10.

+[Cyclical learning rates](https://arxiv.org/pdf/1506.01186.pdf) have been successful at getting higher accuracy in shorter training times.
+[Warmup](https://arxiv.org/pdf/1608.03983.pdf) can also be used, which is a method of using a less aggressive learning rate at the start of training.

+Adaptive Gradient Descent algorithms can be used instead of SGD which use optimisation algorithms for each parameter (and each parameter has its own learning rate).

+[Ruder](https://arxiv.org/pdf/1609.04747.pdf) provides a good overview of all gradient descent optimization algorithms.